carpentries-incubator/lesson-R-packaging/index.md

 - Managing dependencies
 - Writing documentation and vignettes

-::: callout
+::: prereq

 ## Prerequisites

-In order to follow this lesson you will need:
+In order to follow this lesson you will need to:

-- To be able to understand simple `R` code.
+- be able to understand simple `R` code,
-- To understand the concept of an `R` function.
+- understand the concept of an `R` function.

-In case you are not familiar with these topics, please follow first one of [our lessons about R](https://swcarpentry.github.io/r-novice-inflammation/).
+In case you are not familiar with these topics, please follow one of [our lessons about R](https://swcarpentry.github.io/r-novice-inflammation/).

+For a refresher on R functions, head to [this episode specifically](https://swcarpentry.github.io/r-novice-inflammation/02-func-R/index.html).

 :::